I often meet applicants who have done so much research for their Stage 1 application for the Global Talent Visa endorsement in digital technologies.

 So when I first met Tetiana after she attended my Educational Webinar, it was very clear that Tetiana was ready.
 However, she reached a point in her research and her application process that she became “stuck” on which documents to present, whether they would be acceptable to the Tech Nation Assessor’s and more importantly, were they good enough?

 All applicants must submit 15 documents including selecting the strict criteria set by Tech Nation.
-All applicants must also select 3 out of 6 criteria and submit only 10 documents against the 3 criteria.
+Before 1 December 2020, all applicants must also select 3 out of 6 criteria and submit only 10 documents against the 3 criteria.
 This can be an overwhelming process because sometimes, documents may not fit the criteria and applicants may need help in choosing which criteria and which documents to submit.
 There are also questions on what content that document needs to show, how to structure each document and whether they are good enough to meet the criteria.

 After Tetiana and I selected Key Criteria 1 to show examples of innovation, Qualifying criteria 1 to show significant impact and Qualifying criteria 2, to show potential leading talent, we spent 8 weeks working through each of her 15 documents to ensure they all met the criteria and her application was as strong as it could be.